What is a brain tumour?

 Brain tumours can cause problems if they press on the brain or grow into the brain tissue.

 Not all brain tumours are cancerous (malignant).
-Around 350 people are diagnosed with cancerous brain tumours each year in Ireland.
+Grades 1 and 2 are benign (not cancerous) – although they can come back and become malignant.
+About 350 people are diagnosed with cancerous brain tumours each year in Ireland.

 The symptoms will depend on which area of the brain is affected by the tumour, as different areas of the brain control different activities.